AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer/Version_Control/content.rst

 * The GNATcoverage tool source code,
 * The build/test infrastructure (framework to build the tool, run testsuites, monitor results ...),
-* Framework to generate documentation (Qualifying Machine, kit construction scripts...).

 Plans and documentation
 -----------------------

-All the documentation material is also under Configuration Management Control, with distinct files for different sections or chapters of each document to permit fine grain automatic tracking.
+All the documentation artefacts and the framework to generate documents are also under Configuration Management Control, with distinct files for different sections or chapters of each document to permit fine grain automatic tracking.

 Quality Assurance Reports
 -------------------------